Animating Language Practice: Engagement with Stylized Conversational Agents in Japanese Learning: Discussion

 However, stylization alone was not sufficient for all users.
 Beginners often struggled to understand the agents’ responses without more structured support, highlighting the need for adaptive scaffolding and clearer progression cues.
 In contrast, intermediate and advanced learners reported higher enjoyment and made fuller use of the conversational agents, sometimes mirroring their stylized language.
 These patterns reflect existing work on personalization in dialogue and CALL systems and show that character-based interaction may be most effective when aligned with the learner’s proficiency.

+Multiple choice test results indicate both an increase in participation and signs of improvement at the top end of performance.
+After using the app, more users completed the quiz, and a greater proportion achieved high scores (8–10) or perfect results.
+While some users also scored in the lower range, this likely reflects the broader base of participants, including those who previously may not have attempted the test.
+These findings suggest that \textit{Jouzu} encouraged learners across a range of proficiency levels to engage with structured assessment, and that some users experienced measurable vocabulary gains.
+Importantly, these outcomes complement the expressive growth observed in paragraph writing, reinforcing the system’s effectiveness in supporting both test-oriented recall and open-ended language use.

-While multiple choice test scores decreased slightly after app usage, this does not necessarily indicate a decline in learning outcomes. \textit{Jouzu} emphasizes open-ended, affective interaction over rote memorization, and several users who showed weaker multiple choice performance nonetheless demonstrated stronger expressive ability in paragraph writing.
+\textit{Jouzu} emphasizes open-ended, affective interaction over rote memorization, and several users who showed weaker multiple choice performance nonetheless demonstrated stronger expressive ability in paragraph writing.
 Many participants who initially wrote little or no Japanese were later able to produce multi-sentence output using vocabulary, grammar, or stylistic features encountered in the app.
 This suggests that the app supports exploratory, confidence-building learning, which may not be fully captured by short-format assessments.

-Overall, \textit{Jouzu’s} design suggests that culturally stylized, emotionally expressive dialogue agents—when embedded in a multimodal learning environment—can drive engagement and support meaningful language practice.
+Overall, \textit{Jouzu’s} design suggests that culturally stylized, emotionally expressive dialogue agents -- when embedded in a multimodal learning environment -- can drive engagement and support meaningful language practice.
 Future work should explore adaptive features to help beginner users benefit more fully from the system’s immersive elements.